 Host a Project SEED Program

-Project SEED offers high school students the chance to be exposed to scientific careers.
-Participating research institutions, such as colleges and universities, government research laboratories, and industry corporations, develop hands-on research projects that are supervised by a scientist/mentor for 8-10 weeks during the summer.
+Project SEED offers high school students from economically disadvantaged families the chance to be exposed to scientific careers by doing hands-on research in laboratories.
+Participating research institutions, such as colleges and universities, government research laboratories, and industry corporations, submit proposals of hands-on research projects that are supervised by a scientist/mentor for 8-10 weeks during the summer.

-New students are awarded a $2,500 fellowship and students who have not entered college may return for a second summer of research and receive a $3,000 award.
+New students are awarded a $2,500 fellowship and students who have not entered college may return for a second summer of research and receive a $3,000 fellowship.

 If your institution would like to host a SEED student, you should:

-- Identify local sources of matching funds for student stipends/fellowships
+- Identify local sources of matching funds for student stipends

 - Contact local high school teachers to recruit students

-Project SEED students are given meaningful, hands-on research projects that expose them to working in a laboratory as a scientist.
-Projects are suggested by mentors and reviewed by an ACS committee to make sure they are exciting, meaningful, and doable by a high school student.
+Project SEED students are given meaningful and safe, hands-on research chemistry-related projects that expose them to working in a laboratory as a scientist.
+Projects proposals are submitted by mentors and reviewed by the ACS Project SEED Committee.

 Types of Projects